 After revoking Gearset's access permission, you can click

-+ Connect to GitHub in the Source control and services page to re-authorise the repository permissions of the an account or connect to a different account.
++ Connect to GitHub in the Source control and services page to re-authorize the repository permissions of an account or connect to a different account.
 (You may need to click the bin icon first to see the

 + Connect to GitHub link).

 This should prompt the organization GitHub account to grant the repository access you are requesting.